ekoslav/ESP32_Password_keyboard/README.md

 Examples for macro sequences:

 1) just a plain text:

 somekeycombination

-2) text with tab key at the end username\t
+2) text with tab key at the end:

+username\t

-3) text with enter key at the end: password\n
+3) text with enter key at the end:

+password\n

 or